Youth Voter Turnout in America

 Why don't young people vote — by race, gender, and age — and what, at what cost, can change it?

-For thirteen federal general elections, voters 18 to 29 have turned out 15 to 25 points below voters 65 and older.
-That much is known.
-Less reported is why: when registered non-voters are asked, logistical reasons (too busy, out of town, forgot, transportation) lead — not apathy.
-And where states offer early voting, mail voting, or same-day registration, young voters use those methods at rates comparable to older voters.
-The gap is structural, and the structure maps to interventions with measurable effect ranges and documented costs.
+Across thirteen federal elections, voters aged 18 to 29 have voted about 20 to 40 points below voters 65 and older.
+That part is known.
+The less-reported part: why.
+When the Census asks young registered non-voters, the leading reasons are logistical — too busy, out of town, forgot, transportation.
+Not apathy.
+And where states offer early voting or same-day registration, young voters use those flexible options at high rates.
+The gap has causes we can name, fixes we can deploy, and costs we can quote.

 Who registered, who didn't, and why

-By race × gender × age × state — CPS VOYNOTREG diagnostic, access barriers dominate.
+By race × gender × age × state.
+The CPS reason diagnostic for non-registrants — access barriers dominate.

 Q2Who registered but didn't vote, and why

-The 50% logistical finding.
-Cell-disaggregated.
-This page refutes the apathy narrative directly.
+The 50% logistical finding, broken down by group.
+This page refutes the "apathetic young people" narrative directly.

-The gap is persistent (Finding 1); the midterm amplifier adds another 7 points (Finding 2).
+The gap is persistent (Finding 1); the midterm amplifier adds about another 13 points (Finding 2).

 Redistricting, competitiveness, commission adoption — governance structure, never partisan advantage.

-- The dominant reason registered youth don't vote is logistical, not attitudinal.
-50% logistical, 24% engagement, 9% access — pooled across 13 cycles.
+- The biggest reason registered young people don't vote is time and logistics, not apathy.
+50% logistical, 23% engagement, 9% access — pooled across 13 cycles.
 See Finding 4.

-- Young voters use flexibility methods at rates comparable to older voters when they exist.
-The apparent "youth preference for Election Day in person" is largely an artifact of state availability, not a cohort preference.
+- Young voters use early voting and other flexible options when their state offers them.
+The "young people prefer Election Day in person" story is largely an artifact of state availability — not a cohort preference.
 See Finding 5.

 How to use this report

 State election administrators and Secretaries of State.
-Start with State-Gap Explorer for your state's position in the national distribution, then Finding 6 for the policy-lever evidence, and Recommendations for intervention options with evidence-backed effect ranges.
+Start with the State Youth-Gap Explorer for your state's position in the national distribution, then Finding 6 for the policy-lever evidence, and Recommendations for intervention options with effect ranges.

 Foundation program officers and civic-nonprofit staff.
-Start with Recommendations for the cell × intervention × cost matrix, then Finding 4 for the diagnostic that anchors the flexibility-oriented investment thesis, and Methodology for the disclosure layer.
+Start with Recommendations for the group-by-intervention-by-cost matrix, then Finding 4 for the diagnostic that anchors the workflow-oriented investment thesis.
+The Solution page lays out the three deployable packages.
+The Methodology page handles the disclosure layer.

 Journalists, educators, civic-curious readers.
-Finding 4 is the single most publication-worthy page on the site.
-The reason diagnostic is genuinely novel at this cell-level depth.
+Finding 4 is the single most publication-worthy page on the site — the reason diagnostic is genuinely novel at this group-level depth.
 Finding 1 establishes the pattern; Finding 5 the behavioral mechanism; Recommendations the operational response.

 What is not in this report